If you’re working in Portugal, here is some information on parental leave in Portugal.

 The family can receive the following benefits

-- Subsídio de maternidade (Maternity allowance) is awarded for maternity leave (120 days); possible entitlement to paid leave before giving birth (in addition to the 120 days), when there is a clinical risk to the employee or unborn child, with the possibility to extend leave for a further 30 days after the birth (up to 150 days).
+- Subsídio de maternidade (Maternity allowance) is available for maternity leave (120 days); possible entitlement to paid leave before giving birth (in addition to the 120 days), when there is a clinical risk to the employee or unborn child, with the possibility to extend leave for a further 30 days after the birth (up to 150 days).

 - Paternity benefit